-Art History and Visual Arts Double Major
+Visual Arts and Art History Double Major

 For the double major, a total of 15 courses is necessary.

-|VART 1150||DRAWING I||4|
+|VART 1150||Drawing I||4|

-|Select five additional visual arts electives 2|
+|Five additional visual arts electives 2|

-|ARHI 4600||SENIOR SEMINAR (taken in senior year, only offered fall semester)||4|
+|ARHI 4600||Senior Seminar (taken in senior year, only offered fall semester)||4|

-It is assumed that the student will choose courses in more than one visual arts concentration and will pursue advanced courses in at least one of the concentrations.
+Any course with the VART subject code may fulfill this requirement.
+It is assumed that the student will choose courses in more than one visual arts area of study and will pursue advanced courses in at least one of the areas of study.

-See the Art History major for courses fulfilling each requirement.
+See the art history major for courses fulfilling each requirement.

 The double major in art history and visual arts is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.